 I wish I were the type of cook who could stick to one tried and true recipe and be done with it.
 Like Sisyphus, the Greek mythological figure, condemned to forever repeat the same task of pushing a rock up a mountain, only to see it roll down again, I try a different method of roasting turkey each year.

 Cook’s Illustrated (December, 2009) magazine features a recipe for “Old Fashioned Stuffed Turkey: Lost Technique Adds Big Flavor”, the recipe inspired from James Beard’s American Cookery (1972).
-Reading the article and recipe intimates turkey nirvana, promising a skin as “crackling-crisp as pork rinds” from a baking soda and salt procedure.
+Reading the article and recipe intimates turkey nirvana, promising a skin as “crackling-crisp as pork rinds” from a baking powder and salt procedure.
 I haven’t tried this method before.
 Could this technique be the Holy Grail?

 Unlike the Cook’s Illustrated recipe, however, I did not “bard” my turkey with salt pork.
 The author explained that today’s turkeys are milder in flavor and barding with strips of salt pork yields a welcome smoky flavor.